-The prerequisite in our proposed method is that at least six line correspondences (three parallel lines and three nonparallel lines) exist between omnidirectional images.
+The prerequisite in our proposed method is that at least 6 line correspondences (3 parallel lines and 3 non-parallel lines) exist between omnidirectional images.
 The image sequence must include at least three images.
 Parallel lines are extracted easily from a man-made structure in an indoor environment because an omnidirectional camera has a wide field of view.
 Therefore, the assumption is proper for general indoor environments.

-The procedure of our proposed method is described below (Figure 3).
+The procedure of our proposed method is described below (Fig. 3).
 Lines and feature points are extracted and tracked along an omnidirectional video.
-At each viewpoint, parallel lines and the VP are detected from these lines.
+At each viewpoint, parallel lines and the vanishing point (VP) are detected from these lines.
 A vector in the direction of the VP is calculated.
-The vector is called a 'VP axis' in this paper.
-Pseudo-lines, which are created from a couple of feature points, are regarded as nonparallel lines.
+The vector is called a "VP axis" in this paper.
+Pseudo-lines, which are created from a couple of feature points, are regarded as non-parallel lines.